SAP-samples/teched2022-XP262/exercises/ex1/README.md

 - A separate HDI container that stores only the data processed by the corresponding frontend and backend.
 - A separate SAP Event Mesh Queue, which ensures that each participant receives dedicated events from the SAP S/4HANA on-premise system.

 Those artefacts have your personal student number in the service/application name in it.

+Now over to the fictional business scenario: John who is an employee of Business Partner Validation Firm iCredible, which is a third-party vendor of ACME Corporation would like to get notifications whenever Business Partners are created/updated in the SAP S/4HANA backend system of ACME Corporation.
+John would then be able to review the Business Partner details in his extension app on the SAP Business Technology Platform.
+He would proceed to visit the Business Partner’s registered office and do some background verification.
+John would then proceed to update/validate the verification details into the extension app

 ## Exercise 1.1 Open the SAP Fiori application